Understand Karma Through A Board Game Snakes And Ladders

 The game has its roots in India.
 It has been called as Mokshapat or Moksha Patamu.
 It is not yet been confirmed who invented this, but some historians believe that Saint Gyandev invented the game in the 13th century AD.

-Yes, you read it right; it is an Indian game which fascinated the British so much that they took it to England in 1892.
-In India, it was a dice board game which included Gyan Chauper and Pachisi (present-day Ludo and Parcheesi).
-Later on, it made its way to England where it was sold as Snakes and Ladders game.
-Today we play this game with dices, while in early days it was played by cowrie-shells.
+Yes, you read it right; it is an Indian game that fascinated the British so much that they took it to England in 1892.
+In India, it was a dice board game that included Gyan Chauper and Pachisi (present-day Ludo and Parcheesi).
+Later on, it made its way to England where it was sold as a Snakes and Ladders game.
+Today we play this game with dice, while in the early days, it was played with cowrie shells.

 Gyan Chauper